Higher Level Apprenticeships (HLAs)

 • Contact SERC’s career service for free advice, CV support and interview skills at careers@serc.ac.uk

-1. Earn while you learn You will receive at least the Apprenticeship Rate (L2/3) or Minimum Wage (HLA) for the duration of your studies including College Day!
+You will receive at least minimum wage for the duration of your apprenticeship, including College Day!

 Group of students working with electrics